 Procedures for admission of students to other years and during the school year

 The procedures of the school in relation to the admission of students who are not already admitted to the school to classes or years other than the school’s intake group are as follows:

+Pupils may be enrolled at any time during the school year subject to the criteria in section 6 above

 The procedures of the school in relation to the admission of students who are not already admitted to the school, after the commencement of the school year in which admission is sought, are as follows:

+Pupils wishing to enrol in Junior infants after the 30th of Sept of the year in question should have completed at least 20 days in another Junior Infant class or equivalent if abroad in order to facilitate a better transition for the pupil.

+Pupils wishing to enrol in other classes :If space is still available.
+Class numbers are completed from the waiting list, which is compiled and ordered in accordance with the selection criteria in section 6

 Declaration in relation to the non-charging of fees